 Detoxing in Chinese Medicine is a valuable but a draining activity.
-Draining because it taxes the body with additional work load mainly by excreting but also due to the inherent cold nature of the process.
+Draining because it taxes the body with additional work load mainly by excreting, by limiting the diet to lite foods and due to the inherent cold nature of the process.

 The summer and in general the warmer side of spring are ideal times to perform a detox.
 The days are hot in nature and the cold raw foods, typical of many detoxes are more readily tolerated.

 The nature of the process awakens the body by removing phlegm, stagnation and heat.
 The liver is particularly prone to problems with stagnation and benefits greatly from the detox however it isn't the only organ to do so.
 Lungs and intestines as well as the kidneys all appreciate hydration and the free flow of qi and nourishment.